 - Coordination problems

-Since the drugs affect each individual differently, your loved one may experience other side effects not listed above.
+Since the drugs affect each individual differently, your loved one may experience other side effects not listed above when taking Gabapentin for epilepsy.
 While this information is accurate, it is still best to call your doctor to seek medical advice about side effects.
 And to also inform them of any unusual feelings.

 For People with Health Conditions